Naperville Concrete Construction

 A high-quality sealer is applied to lock in color, add depth, and protect the surface from moisture, UV fading, and staining.
 We match the sealer sheen (matte, satin, or gloss) to your preference.
 Sealing is essential for all decorative finishes in Naperville's freeze-thaw climate.

-Decorative Concrete Cost in Naperville
+Decorative Concrete Cost in Naperville: Refinish vs. New Pour

 Naperville Decorative Concrete Pricing (2025)